-Larry Opalewski is a senior associate at Dalton & Tomich.
+Larry Opalewski is a partner at Dalton & Tomich.
 He focuses his practice on land use and zoning litigation, including riparian rights, as well as constitutional and civil rights litigation.
 He has significant experience in all aspects of litigation and has represented individuals, religious institutions, small to mid-size businesses, large businesses and municipalities.
 The Religious Land Use and Institutionalized Persons Act (RLUIPA) is an area of particular interest.
 Additionally, Larry has successfully supported developers seeking approval from local planning commissions across the state of Michigan.

 A published author, Larry is a graduate of the University of Detroit Mercy School of Law and Oakland University.
 In law school, he served as Law Review Title Editor.

 When not practicing law, Larry enjoys serving his community and his church.
 He spent several years as a local planning commissioner and is an avid fan of outdoor activities, fitness and sports.
 His greatest joys in life are his beautiful wife and daughter.

 Larry returned to Dalton & Tomich in 2018 after spending three years with the firm from 2013 to 2016.
 Before returning to Dalton & Tomich, he practiced civil defense law at a well-respected firm in the Metro Detroit area.